Version 6.1.2

 a.
 If the tag is valid, the SIV nonce is re-derived using the newly decrypted plaintext P and the same length-prefixed serialization as in encryption.

 b.
-This re-derived nonce N’ is compared to the received nonce N. If they do not match, the process aborts, and an error is returned.
+This re-derived nonce N’ is compared to the received nonce N using constant-time comparison.
+If they do not match, the process aborts, and an error is returned.
 This final check ensures the integrity of the entire message.

 Output: